t4d-gmbh/Weekend-Out/README.md

 git push origin main
 ```

-Now the `feature/blankets` branch is merged into the `main` branch, and the conflict are resolved.
+Now the `feature/blankets` branch is merged into the main branch, and the conflict are resolved.
 The packing list is updated with the items from both branches.

-- Which strategy would you have had to use to merge the feature branch into the main branch without creating a merge conflict?
+- _Q.14._ Which strategy would you have had to use to merge the feature branch into the main branch without creating a merge conflict?
-- Is avoiding a merge conflicts generally a good strategy?
+-  _Q.15_.
+Is avoiding a merge conflicts generally a good strategy?

 ## Part 2: Feature Branch Development Cycle and Conflict Resolution Online